Bluegill Logo Small Bluegill

 Lake Onalaska Shorelands

 Most of the shoreland band surrounding the Lake is owned by federal agencies (mostly the U.S. Army Corps of Engineers [USACE], with a very small amount owned by the U.S. Fish and Wildlife Service).
 The City of La Crosse owns the shorelands around the north end of La Crosse Airport as well as the lake bottom area of the airport landing lights, extending across to Rosebud Island.
 The BNSF Railroad owns almost all of the entire eastern shoreland of the Lake as well as a band of adjoining lake bottom.
 Federal shorelands along several parcels on the north shore of Lake Onalaska (Brice Prairie) have eroded away so that the water's edge is on private property.
-In all cases the federally-owned shorelands are open to public use where access is available.
-USACE purchased the shorelands using eminent domain in the 1930s to have flowage right control over lands that could potentially be inundated by or affected by erosion from the dams of the 9-foot Channel Navigation Project authorized by the Rivers and Harbors Act of 1930.
+In all cases the federally-owned shorelands are open to public use, using public access.
+USACE purchased the shorelands, sometimes using eminent domain authority, in the 1930s to have flowage right control over lands that could potentially be inundated by or affected by erosion from the dams of the 9-foot Channel Navigation Project authorized by the Rivers and Harbors Act of 1930.

 Local government involvement with the shorelands varies around the lake and can described in this diagram.